Performance Lab Mind Review

 Before I get into the results that I found when I started taking Performance Lab Mind, I thought it would probably be helpful if I told you about myself.
 Everybody’s mind, lifestyle and responsibilities are different, of course, but I thought that if I shared with you what I required from a nootropic, it might help you to decide whether this is the one for you.

-As you have probably guessed, I am a writer.
-I work freelance, for a number of different publications, across a number of different industries.
-That means that I am constantly switching the topic of my writing and the tone that I am writing in.
-It also means that I have to actively search for clients, pitch work, invoice them etc. I don’t love a lot of those aspects of my job, but they are important if I am going to grow my business.
+It also means that I have to actively search for clients, pitch work, invoice them, etc. I don’t love a lot of those aspects of my job, but they are important if I am going to grow my business.

-The biggest struggle in my day-to-day working life is having enough focus and motivation.
+The biggest struggle in my day-to-day working life is keeping my focus and motivation at peak levels.
 Focus to get as much work done as possible, and motivation to do all of those areas of the job that I don’t really enjoy.

 I don’t have a boss standing behind me all day, there is just me.
 If I don’t do it, it doesn’t get done.
 I hope this gives you a decent picture of where I was when I started taking Performance Lab Mind, and why it appealed to me.

 I’m not sure if you have seen the movie Limitless – but that was the (unrealistic) image I had in my mind when I took my first dose, just after waking up one morning.
 That I would head down to my office and all of a sudden I would be my best possible self.